ThierryBilla/lokkeroom-backend/README.md

 The server will initialize on the port specified in the `PORT` environment variable.
 If no port is specified, it will default to port 3000.

----

-Feel free to tailor this README to suit the specific requirements of your project.
-Ensure all essential information is included for developers to comprehend and effectively utilize the Lokkeroom backend.